-Clinical Associate Professor of Environmental Conservation Education and Director of The Wallerstein Collaborative for Urban Environmental Education
+Clinical Professor of Teaching and Learning and Director of The Wallerstein Collaborative for Urban Environmental Education

 Phone: 212 998 5474

 Mary Leou is Clinical Professor of Environmental Conservation Education and founding Director of the Wallerstein Collaborative for Urban Environmental Education, established in 2000 with a generous gift from the Johanette Wallerstein Institute.
 She is also the Director of the Environmental Conservation Education Graduate Program in the Department of Teaching and Learning.